react-navigation/redux-helpers/README.md

 function createNavigationReducer(navigator: Navigator): Reducer<*, *>;
 ```

-* Call `createNavigationReducer` in the global scope to construct a navigation reducer
+* Call `createNavigationReducer` in the global scope to construct a navigation reducer.
-* This basically just wraps `navigator.router.getStateForAction`, which you can call directly if you'd prefer
+* This basically just wraps `navigator.router.getStateForAction`, which you can call directly if you'd prefer.
-* Param `navigator` is your root navigator (React component)
+* Param `navigator` is your root navigator (React component).
-* Call this reducer from your master reducer (or combine using `combineReducers`)
+* Call this reducer from your master reducer (or combine using `combineReducers`).